 When George was seven, in 1884, his father was tragically killed in an explosion at the Youngstown (PA) works of the Youngstown Coke Co.
 In a rare legal move for the times, George's widowed mother successfully sued the company and received more than $500 in damages to support herself and her children.

 On Aug.
-17, 1896, when he was age 17, George married 16-year-old Anna Weimer (1878-1947), a native of Mt.
-Pleasant, Westmoreland County, PA, and the daughter of George and Hannah Weimer.
+17, 1896, when he was age 17, George married 16-year-old Anna Lydia Weimer (Sept.
+30, 1879-1947), a native of Mt.
+Pleasant, Westmoreland County, PA, and the daughter of George and Hannah (Reynolds) Weimer.
 At the time, he worked at Mt.
 Braddock, and she was residing at the nearby coal mine patch town of Oliver.

-The Minards had four children -- Wyland "Wiley" E. Minerd, Olive H. Crawford, Nettie R. Rossomme and Evelyn M. Augustine.
+The Minards produced four children -- Wyland "Wiley" E. Minerd, Olive H. Crawford, Nettie R. Rossomme and Evelyn M. Augustine.

 Heartache struck the family on Oct.
 31, 1912, when 18-year-old son Wiley was accidentally shot and killed while celebrating Halloween.
 In a major story, the Uniontown Daily News Standard reported that Wiley and his friends: